Nexmo/station/_documentation/messaging/sms/building-blocks/receive-a-delivery-receipt.md

 ## Implement a delivery receipt webhook

-To get a delivery receipt we need to implement the endpoint that the webhook will send the payload to.
+To get a delivery receipt we need to implement a webhook endpoint the API will send the payload to.

 ```tabbed_content
 source: '_examples/messaging/sms/building-blocks/receive-a-delivery-receipt'